Lyam0udi/Figma_Clone/README.md

 # FigmaClone

-A clone of Figma built with Next.js, TypeScript, Liveblocks, Fabric.js, Shadcn, and Tailwind CSS.
+A mini-clone of Figma built with Next.js, TypeScript, Liveblocks, Fabric.js, Shadcn, and Tailwind CSS.

 ## 📋 Table of Contents